People often don’t notice just how much they use their shoulders, until they’re acting up.

 - Scapulothoracic impairments

-Physical Therapy Treatments For Shoulder Pain
+Physical Therapy For Shoulder Pain

 If you’re dealing with chronic shoulder pain, physical therapy can help get your shoulder working as well as possible.